Dunkleosteus: Diet

+In 2025, Engelman and colleagues questioned the suction feeding hypotheis, criticizing that the assumptions behind these models do not accurately reflect the anatomy of D. terrelli.
+They suggested that the blade-like dentition of Dunkleosteus are similar to predatory fish that actively pursue and orally process their prey (i.e. bite with a wide gape and tear the prey into pieces), unlike the extant and extinct suction feeding gnathostomes (jawed vertebrates), which have a limited gape and villiform (densely packed) tooth patches or similar structures on their mouthparts without large piercing structures for oral processing.
+They further argued that many modern suction feeders possess structures that restrict their mouth opening, as having large mouths like Dunkleosteus would decrease effective suction force.
+Additionally, they noted that Dunkleosteus lived in an open water environment, where suction feeding on larger prey is mostly unreliable due to suction resistance.
+Engelman et al. (2025) also revised the skull and jaw anatomy and Dunkleosteus, and suggested that the previous bite force estimates and assumptions may require re-examination based on their anatomical revision.

-In addition, teeth of a chondrichthyan thought to belong to Orodus (Orodus spp.) were found in association with Dunkleosteus remains, suggesting that these were probably stomach contents regurgitated from the animal.
+The teeth of a chondrichthyan thought to belong to Orodus (Orodus spp.) were found in association with Dunkleosteus remains, suggesting that these were probably stomach contents regurgitated from the animal.
 Orodus is thought to be tachypelagic, or a fast-swimming pelagic fish.
 Thus, Dunkleosteus might have been fast enough to catch these fast organisms, and not a slow swimmer like originally thought.
-Fossils of Dunkleosteus are frequently found with boluses of fish bones, semidigested and partially eaten remains of other fish.
+Fossils of Dunkleosteus are frequently found with boluses of fish bones, semi-digested and partially eaten remains of other fish.
 As a result, the fossil record indicates it may have routinely regurgitated prey bones rather than digest them.
-Mature individuals probably inhabited deep sea locations, like other Placoderms, living in shallow waters during adolescence.
+Mature individuals probably inhabited deep sea locations, like other placoderms, living in shallow waters during adolescence.
+In addition, a specimen of Dunkleosteus (CMNH 5302), and Titanichthys (CMNH 9889), show damage said to be puncture damage from the bony fangs of other Dunkleosteus.

 Reproduction

 Dunkleosteus, together with most other placoderms, may have also been among the first vertebrates to internalize egg fertilization, as seen in some modern sharks.
 Some other placoderms have been found with evidence that they may have been viviparous, including what appears to have been an umbilical cord.